 When a staff member observes students who are not exercising restraint in displaying affection, the staff member will request the students to stop.
 Students are expected to abide by the request of the staff member.
-Failure to comply with a request may result in referral to the dean.
-Upon referral, the dean will confer with the students, may contact the student's parents or legal guardians, and may initiate further disciplinary action.
+Failure to comply with a request may result in referral to the Assistant Principal for Student Supports.
+Upon referral, the Assistant Principal for Student Supports will confer with the students, may contact the student's parents or legal guardians, and may initiate further disciplinary action.